eduNEXT/picasso/docs/reuse_workflow.rst

             SSH_PRIVATE_KEY: ${{ secrets.SSH_PRIVATE_KEY }}

-In this example, the workflow will be triggered automatically when a push event occurs on the `master` or `main` branch, and the path `redwood/base/**` is affected.
-The workflow will then build the Open edX image based on the provided inputs.
+In this example, the workflow will be triggered automatically when a push event occurs on the ``master`` or ``main`` branch, affecting the path ``redwood/base/**``.
+Based on the provided inputs, the workflow will then build the Open edX image.

 For more details on the available events, see `Events that trigger workflows`_.